 - Group 3: Candidates who chose to participate in the second round of counselling when reporting at the allotted university after the first round.

-The following candidates will not be eligible for the second round of counselling:
+The following candidates are not eligible for the second round of counselling:

-- The candidates who did not report at the allotted institute after the first round of counselling will not be eligible for the second round.
+- The candidates who did not report at the allotted institute after the first round of counselling are not eligible for the second round.

-- During the second round of counselling, candidates who reported for admission to the allotted institute after the first round and then withdrew will not be eligible.
+- During the second round of counselling, candidates who reported for admission to the allotted institute after the first round and then withdrew are not eligible.

-- Failure to submit fresh choices for the second round of counselling will lead to the disqualification of the candidate.
+- Failure to submit fresh choices for the second round of counselling leads to the disqualification of the candidate.

-- Candidates who did not register themselves even before the first round of counselling will stand disqualified.
+- Candidates who did not register themselves even before the first round of counselling stand s disqualified.